 6. Apple Cider Donuts, Pies, Turnovers, Cider, And More

 While we enjoy picking apples, we also love all the delicious treats they make.
 Fall in Wisconsin brings out apple goodies like nobody’s business.
 Apple pies, apple cider donuts, apple turnovers, apple strudels, apple squares, caramel apples, and so much more fill the air with scents of cinnamon, spice, and everything nice.
 You can find all sorts of goodies at the apple orchards themselves and at markets, stands, and bakeries.
-For a little grown-up apple indulgence, try the wonderful ciders from The Cider Farm.
+For a little grown-up apple indulgence, try the wonderful ciders from The Cider Farm while listening to live music.

 7. Barn Quilts